OarisaR/Maya/README.md

 Upload a lab report or prescription PDF and Maya handles the rest:

 **Lab Reports**
-- Automatically extracts key clinical values: Haemoglobin (Hb), TSH, Fasting Glucose, Blood Pressure (systolic/diastolic), Serum Ferritin, Urine Protein, Creatinine, and Weight
+- Automatically extracts key clinical values: Haemoglobin (Hb), TSH, Fasting Glucose, Serum Ferritin, Urine Protein, Creatinine, and Weight
 - Extracted values are stored directly in the user's health profile and always reflect the latest upload
 - Follow-up questions about any uploaded report are supported in a dedicated report-aware chat context